KouHaoxuan/Reinforcement-Learning-Game-Design-Maze-solving-Game-/README.md

 - **Q-learning Algorithm**: Based on the reinforcement learning algorithm by Christopher J. C. H. Watkins.
 - **Libraries**: Thanks to the developers of `tkinter`, `Pillow`, and `pandas` for their excellent libraries.
+- **Image Materials**: The character's image material was obtained from this website:https://www.pixiv.net/users/55543702/artworks?p=1.
 ---

 Enjoy the maze game and happy learning! 🚀